alaif/api-add-in/README.md

 # Installation

 - Build the solution in the APIAddIn folder using visual studio
 - Using Regedit add the registry key to list Sparx EA to the class.
+    - For detailed description follow [Reg Addins post](http://www.sparxsystems.com/enterprise_architect_user_guide/9.3/automation/deployingaddins.html).
 ![Synchronizing Json files into EA](./images/registry.png)
 - Start EA.
 - You should see the extension menus in Extensions-API MDG.